ibm-cloud-docs/cloud-databases/terra-postgres-tutorial.md

    {: pre}
    {: codeblock}

-1. In your project directory, create a `terraform.tfvars` file and add the {{site.data.keyword.cloud}} API key that you created earlier.
+1. In your project directory, create a `tfvars` file and add the {{site.data.keyword.cloud}} API key that you created earlier.
 In addition, specify the region where you want your {{site.data.keyword.cloud}} resources to be created.
 If no region is specified, Terraform on {{site.data.keyword.cloud}} automatically creates your resources in the `us-south` region.
-The `terraform.tfvars` file is a variables file that you store on your local machine.
+The `tfvars` file is a variables file that you store on your local machine.
 When you initialize the CLI, all variables that are defined in this file are automatically loaded into Terraform on {{site.data.keyword.cloud}} and you can reference them in every Terraform on {{site.data.keyword.cloud}} configuration file in the same project directory.

-   Because the `terraform.tfvars` file contains confidential information, do not push this file to a version control system.
+   Because the `tfvars` file contains confidential information, do not push this file to a version control system.
 This file is meant to be on your local system only.
    {: .important}

-   Example of `terraform.tfvars` file
+   Example of `tfvars` file
    ```terraform
    ibmcloud_api_key = "<ibmcloud_api_key>"
    region = "us-east"